open/close all folders

 - Undying Loyalty: To Hamlet.

 LaertesThe brother of Ophelia, who comes back from his studies in France for King Hamlet's funeral, only to leave soon after advising his sister to be careful with her boyfriend.
-He only returns upon hearing news of his father's death, at which point he nearly leads an uprising against the Kingdom of Denmark in a rage, only to turn her aggression upon his father's murderer and Ophelia's boyfriend, the son of King Hamlet.
-As complicated as all the is, it doesn't stop Hamlet the younger from apologizing to Laertes and reconciling before they both die from Claudius's manipulation.
+He only returns upon hearing news of his father's death, which he does not take well.
+After leading a mob against the King, Laertes is convinced to direct his anger away from the King and towards his father's murderer, Ophelia's dastardly boyfriend, and a man much like himself: Prince Hamlet.

 - Anti-Villain: While he sides with Claudius in conspiring to poison Hamlet, his motivations in doing so are thoroughly understandable.
 His desire to avenge his father and sister is no different from Hamlet's goal of avenging the dead king.